 The management of the Sub-Fund relies on the proprietary analysis tool on environment, social and governance: ABA (Above and Beyond Analysis).

-As part of the promotion of such characteristics, the Sub-Fund will in particular consider the following ESG matters:
+As part of the promotion of such characteristics, the Sub-Fund will in particular consider the following ESG matters for private issuers:

-- Environment: GHG emissions, airborne pollution, waterborne pollution, water consumption, land use, etc. - o Social: Excessive CEO Compensation, gender inequality, health and safety issues, child labor, etc.
+• Environment: GHG emissions, airborne pollution, waterborne pollution, water consumption, land use, etc.